 Nuvectis Pharma Announces Upcoming Presentations at the 2023 American Association for Cancer Research Meeting

-/EIN News/ -- Fort Lee, NJ, March 17, 2023 (GLOBE NEWSWIRE) -- Nuvectis Pharma, Inc. (NASDAQ: NVCT) ("Nuvectis" or the "Company"), a clinical-stage biopharmaceutical company focused on the development of innovative precision medicines for the treatment of serious conditions of unmet medical need in oncology, today announced upcoming presentations for NXP800 and NXP900 at the upcoming 2023 American Association for Cancer Research Meeting (2023 AACR), taking place from April 14th to April 19th in Orlando, Florida.
+Fort Lee, NJ, March 17, 2023 (GLOBE NEWSWIRE) -- Nuvectis Pharma, Inc. NVCT ("Nuvectis" or the "Company"), a clinical-stage biopharmaceutical company focused on the development of innovative precision medicines for the treatment of serious conditions of unmet medical need in oncology, today announced upcoming presentations for NXP800 and NXP900 at the upcoming 2023 American Association for Cancer Research Meeting (2023 AACR), taking place from April 14th to April 19th in Orlando, Florida.
 Presentation details are below:

 |Abstract Titles and Presenters